 Cut and Wind

-Cut the flannel into a 42-inch by 42-inch square.
+Cut the fabric into a 42-inch by 42-inch square.

-Wind your yarn.
-Place the yarn to the side for now.
+Wind the yarn into a ball.
+Place it to the side for now.

 Pin and Sew

-Fold and press each edge of the flannel 1/4-inch.
-Fold and press each edge 1/4-inch once more.
-Pin and machine sew.
+Fold and press each edge of the fabric 1/4-inch toward the wrong side.
+Fold and press each edge 1/4-inch toward the wrong side once more.
+Pin the folds in place and machine sew down with an edgestitch.

 Crochet the Edge

-Orient the blanket so the front is facing you and the stripes are vertical.
+Orient the fabric so the front is facing you and the stripes are vertical.

 Insert hook back through the same hole, and make a single crochet along the edge of the fabric.